pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/push/handlePushMessage.md

 <!-- toc -->

-When your application receives a push message, which was sent by the Token Server it can be handled by the Onegini Cordova Plugin.
+When your application receives a push message (which was sent by the Token Server) it can be handled by the Onegini Cordova Plugin.

 ## `onegini.mobileAuth.push.handlePushMessage`